5 Privacy Trees for Backyard I have & I Give Thumbs Up To!

 It is important to be aware though that when they get as tall as mine, their root system is intense.
 So I can’t really plant anything within 15′ of the trunk!
 But that’s a small price to pay for the feathery soft look of the branches and privacy they create!

 Loropetalum as Border Trees

 Loropetalum.
 Just say that out loud a few times – laur-a-pet-lum.
 It makes your mouth move like a contortionist.
 It’s rather funny and I kind of dig the person who came up with that name.

-These puppies need to be pocket pruned (I’ll let you look that up) in the fall and spring to allow them to keep growing and staying full.
+These puppies need to be pocket pruned in the fall and spring to allow them to keep growing and staying full.

 Loropetalum bushes are good for gate fencing privacy.
 They stay fairly low and don’t get that tall.
-Add color and are soft.
+They also add a pretty contrast color and are soft.

 Gardenia Bushes – Perfect Small Trees for Privacy

 If you don’t need the height, plant these beautiful babies everywhere.
 They are evergreens so stay green and leafy and oh so pretty year round.
 In the summer gardenias hen grace you with fragrance.
 I actually clip gardenia flowers weekly and place them by my kids bedside for the sweetest of dreams.
 I will always want my kids to smell both gardenia and magnolia and think of their Mommy!